Trap Pond State Park: History

 The rot-resistant wood of Trap Pond's bald cypress trees was extensively harvested starting in the 18th century.
 The lumbermen extensively altered the morphology of the wetland, damming its outflow to create power for a small sawmill to cut the timbers.
 This dam helped to create what is now Trap Pond, named after the Trap Mills, which were known by that name as early as the 1860s.
 The pond was enlarged in later years as nearby farmers laid down drainage tiles to de-water their wetlands for agriculture.
 After the old-growth cypress timber had been harvested, the pond and adjacent surviving wetlands were re-used as the drainage sump for the surrounding farmers of Sussex County.

 In the 1930s, the federal Civilian Conservation Corps listed the pond as a place of recreation development.
 The Delaware legislature took over the land and named it as a state park on June 22, 1951, becoming the first state park in Delaware.

 Recreation

 Boating

 The partly sheltered waters of Trap Pond (90 acres/0.4 km²) are now managed as a waterway for family recreation.
 A concessioner rents canoes, kayaks, rowboats, and pedal boats.
 There is also a launching ramp for privately owned shallow-draft vessels.

 Fishing opportunities concentrate on panfish such as crappie and bluegill, with some bass and pickerel as well.

 Bald Cypress Nature Center

 The Bald Cypress Nature Center features a display of some of the reptiles, fish and amphibians found in Trap Pond, as well as other natural history exhibits and a nature library.
-The nature center is open seven days a week during spring and summer.
 Programs include hayrides, guided nature walks and hikes, naturalist-led pontoon boat tours and outdoor skills workshops.

 Camping

-Trap Pond State Park's campground has 142 total campsites including 130 with water and electric hookups, 10 primitive walk-in tent sites, and 2 primitive areas available only for youth groups.
-8 camping cabins and 2 yurts are also available for rent.
-Campsites with electric and water are open year-round, with the primitive sites open from March 1 until November 30.
-Trap Pond Campground is best known for its annual Halloween weekend festivities.
+Trap Pond State Park's campground offers RV and tent sites, cabins and yurts.